mohitpai/journey-optimizer.en/help/using/offers/offer-activities/create-offer-activities.md

     ![](../assets/review-decision.png)

-    You can expand or collapse each placement.
-You can also preview the available offers, eligibility and ranking details for each placement.
+1. You can expand or collapse each placement.
+You can preview the available offers, eligibility and ranking details for each placement.
+You can also display information on the estimated qualified profiles.
+Click **[!UICONTROL Refresh]** to update data.

     ![](../assets/review-decision-details.png)